EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

 Radiance with Earth as reflector of Solar energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assume Earth (target under observation) is a black-body and a Lambertian surface, i.e. the radiance is independent of the angle.
+Assume Sun is a blackbody with temperature 6000K.
 Also assumed is that the reflectivity of the Earths surface is unity over all wavelength.

 :math:`L_S =  \int_{\lambda_1}^{\lambda_2} L_{\lambda} \tau_{\lambda}^{atm}`

-.. note:: :math:`6000 \hspace{1mm} K` is used as the blackbody temperature of the Sun.

 .. note:: :math:`\tau_{\lambda}^{atm}` here considers the two-way atmospheric losses, i.e. Sun to Ground and Ground to Satellite.
           Strictly speaking the Ground to Satellite atmospheric loss appears later, but mathematically either way the result